GNEC Loan Programs

 Applications which have been completed (where everything requested has been submitted and marked-off as complete) are then underwritten and scheduled for an in-house review for the following week.
 These in-house reviews for approval generally take place each Tuesday for all the applications that were completed and underwritten the week before.

-Once we decide on Tuesday, we will send out a notice within 24 hours via email.
-If you’re approved with a DreamMaker loan ($30k or less), we will send you a Commitment Letter outlining the terms of the loan and the items needed in order to close.
+Once we decide, we will send out a notice within 24 hours via email.
+We will send you a Commitment Letter outlining the terms of the loan and the items needed in order to close.
 If denied, we will send you a denial letter.

 All closings take place on Thursdays at our office at 211 Warren St. (suite 409), Newark, NJ.
 The time of the closing will be scheduled by our closing department AFTER all closing conditions are submitted.
 You will receive an email from the closing department letting you know the time the closing is scheduled for.